 This morning I read an article from Headline Health titled:

 The article stated the following:

-“A new study by researchers at Purdue University in West Lafayette, Indiana, found evidence that the German cockroach species is becoming harder to kill as the worldwide pest rapidly develops cross-resistance to multiple types of insecticide at one time.
+“A new study by researchers at Purdue University in West Lafayette, Indiana, found evidence that the German cockroach species is becoming harder to kill as the worldwide pest rapidly develops cross-resistance to multiple types of insecticides at one time.

-“This is a previously unrealized challenge in cockroaches,” the study’s lead author, Michael Scharf, said.
+“This is a previously unrealized challenge with cockroaches,” the study’s lead author, Michael Scharf, said.
 “Cockroaches developing resistance to multiple classes of insecticides at once will make controlling these pests almost impossible with chemicals alone.”

 The article goes on to say they have been found in squeaky-clean homes including large upscale mansions.
 Even though they are walking garbage disposals, you can find them in areas where no food particles exist.
 I found a mating pair near the ceiling of my just completed closet.
-No food anywhere in site, just a place for cockroach romance.
+No food anywhere in site, just a hangout for cockroach romance.

 This is very disconcerting because the critters seem to be everywhere.
 If they are evolving into an insecticide-proof bug, then I will have to find new ways to battle them.
 It’s like dealing with an army of secret antagonistic operatives!